viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 <!-- Run this code on your robot by TODO: run code instructions -->

 {{<gif webm_src="/tutorials/img/bedtime-songs-bot/robot_babysitter.webm" mp4_src="/tutorials/img/bedtime-songs-bot/robot_babysitter.mp4" max-width="500px" alt="A demonstration of the bedtime songs bot is taking place in an office.
-The author, Tess, holds up brightly colored puzzle pieces in front of the camera of a Macbook laptop.
+The inventor holds up brightly colored puzzle pieces in front of the camera of a Macbook laptop.
 As the webcam on the laptop recognizes the puzzle pieces, different songs start to play on the speakers of the computer.">}}

 ## Next Steps